Zendro-dev/zendro/README.md

 2. __cd test__

-3. generate graphql-server code and migrations by executing __zendro generate-gqs -d ../schema -m__.
+3. generate graphql-server code and migrations by executing __zendro generate-gqs -f ../schema -m__

-4. generate single-page-app code by executing __zendro generate-spa -d ../schema__
+4. generate single-page-app code by executing __zendro generate-spa -f ../schema__

-5. install all necessary packages for all service and start all service by executing **zendro start -i**.
+5. install all necessary packages for all service and start all service by executing **zendro start**.
 Default database would be a local Postgres database.
 Its configuration is in this file: *./graphql-server/config/data_models_storage_config.json*.

 6. stop all running service by executing **zendro stop**.